SHAQ: Incorporating Shapley Value Theory into Multi-Agent Q-Learning: Markov Shapley Value

-Proposition \ref{prop:shapley_value_properties} shows 3 properties of Markov Shapley value.
-The most important feature is (ii) that aids the formulation of Shapley-Bellman optimality equation.
-Property (iii) provides a fundamental mechanism to quantitatively describe ``fairness'' among agents.
-Property (i) and (iii) play important roles in interpretation.
+Proposition \ref{prop:shapley_value_properties} shows four properties of MSV.
+The most important property is Property (ii) that aids the formulation of Shapley-Bellman optimality equation.
+Property (iii) shows that MSV is a fundamental index to quantitatively describe each agent's contribution.
+Property (i) and (iii) play important roles in interpretation for value factorisation (or credit assignment).
+Property (iv) indicates that if two agents are symmetric, then their optimal MSVs should be equal, \textit{but the reverse does not necessarily hold}.
+All these properties that define the fairness are inherited from the original Shapley value \citep{shapley1953value}.